 Although it’s widely known as electronic stability control, many car manufacturers come up with their own names for the system:

-If your existing car doesn’t have ESC but you want to have it fitted, that won’t be possible.
-The system is installed and tailored to each model’s characteristics.
+Unfortunately, you can't have ESC it fitted if your car doesn't have it as the system is installed and tailored to each model’s characteristics.

 The system uses many different sensors to work effectively.
 That’s why quite a few things can go wrong.
 If you see the light come on, you’ll have to get it checked out immediately.